mtmacdonald/docgen/src/docs/running.md

 Scaffold command
 ----------------

-The **scaffold** command creates an *example* input directory.
-It outputs the minumum files required by DocGen, which can then be used as a template for making any new website.
+Use the scaffold command for creating a new project.
+It creates an *example* input directory, by generating the minimum the skeleton input files required by DocGen.
+After generating them, you can customise them to create your website.

 **Create a scaffold template in the working directory** (./)**:**